George Sale

 Sale supplied "Articles relating to Oriental History".

 Biography

 Born in Canterbury, Kent, he was educated at the King's School, Canterbury, and in 1720 became a student of the Inner Temple.
 It is known that he trained as a solicitor in his early years but took time off from his legal pursuits, returning at need to his profession.
 Sale was an early member of the Society for Promoting Christian Knowledge.

-Sale became seriously ill with fever for eight days before his death.
-George Sale died at Surrey Street, The Strand, London, on 13 November 1736.
-Sale was buried at St Clement Danes in London.
+George Sale became seriously ill with fever for eight days before his death.
+He died at Surrey Street, The Strand, London, on 13 November 1736 and was buried at St Clement Danes in London.
 His family consisted of a wife and five children.